 Learn how to make a spring floral arrangement from plants blooming around your home.
 An easy and inexpensive way to bring the beauty of spring indoors.

 You can create a beautiful centerpiece before all of your show-stopping perennials and bushes are in bloom.
 Just look around at the many blooming trees and bushes this spring.
-Add some greenery, and you have a simple-but very pretty-arrangement for your table.

 As spring emerges, there are all kinds of pretty blooms from trees, shrubs and flowering bulbs.
 Even the bright green of new leaf growth is pretty enough to use in this arrangement.

-Next build from there adding smaller stems and flowers.
-Finally fill in with more delicate plant material and greenery.
+Lastly, fill in with more delicate plant material and greenery.

-A fast and inexpensive way to welcome spring inside your home with the beauty growing right outside your door.
+A fast and inexpensive way to welcome spring inside your home, with the beauty growing right outside your door.